zmoin/slapBot/README.md

 # Slap bot.

-Made for slapping.
+Made for slapping people with stuff on discord.
+Especially trouts.

-# instructions
+## Instructions
-Run `npm install`
+* Run `npm install`
-Copy sample.env and rename to .env
+* Copy sample.env and rename to .env
-Replace discord token value with a discord bot token Run with either `npm start` or `nodemon index.js`
+* Replace discord token value with a discord bot token
+* Run with either `npm start` or `nodemon index.js`